qodesmith/modern-app/README.md

 Our front end library of choice!

+- The React docs have a section on [adding TypeScript support](https://reactjs.org/docs/static-type-checking.html#typescript).
+- The webpack docs have a section on [TypeScript + React](https://webpack.js.org/guides/typescript/) as well.
 - For global state management, [Recoil.js](https://recoiljs.org/) is an excellent option.
 - [React Query](https://react-query.tanstack.com/) is popular as a data layer choice.
 - [React Router](https://reactrouter.com/) is a go-to solution for routing.
 Tanstack also offers [React Location](https://react-location.tanstack.com/), which looks promising.